node-migrator-bot/fleet/doc/deploy.markdown

 * repo - Push code into this repo name.
 Defaults to the closest directory name with a `.git/` in it.

-If you haven't set a remote with `fleet remote`, you'll need to specify these
+If you haven't set a remote with `s8fleet remote`, you'll need to specify these
 options:

 * hub - location of the hub as a "host:port" string